top of page

 • Analyse performance in real time, doubling down on winners and killing under performers.
 This is continuous learning, not “set-and-forget.”

-• Too many factors evolve:
+• Too many factors evolve to rely on yesterday's results:

 • Google changes its algorithms